berfinncicek/andromeda-workshop/README.md

 Import the .flex File

-To run the project, import the .flex file from andromedaprotocol.io.
+To run the project, import the .flex file from: andromedaprotocol.io.

 ## Viewing on Testnet